 Students who wish to claim in-state tuition must complete a residency form through their GullNet account.
 To read the Board of Regents' policy on residency, click here.
 The staff of the Residency Office is available daily to assist in understanding the policy as well as to assist students in preparing the petition for submission.
 If you have specific questions, please contact the Residency Office at 410-543-6547 or e-mail us at email@example.com.

-All incoming students are required to complete a Medical History on line and submit the required immunization records to the office of Student Health Services before enrolling.
+All incoming students are required to complete a Medical History, Insurance Information and the tuberculosis screening questionnaire on line through the secure Student Health web portal.
+All incoming students must also submit the required immunization form, signed by a health care provider to the office of Student Health Services before July 15, 2015.
 This form may also be used to fulfill some of the health form requirements for SU’s athletic programs and New Student Experience trips.
-Visit Student Health Services where you will find links to complete this requirement through your Gullnet account.
+Visit www.salisbury.edu/health where you will find links to complete this requirement through the secure Student Health web portal.

 Students register for courses at SU's Orientation 101 Program held in late June for Fall students and January for Spring students.